Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 - Your car won’t be covered for non-driving risks, for example, storm damage, theft and vandalism

 - You’ll need to go through the hassle of canceling, and then comparing policies and buying a new one at a later date

 Reducing your level of car insurance coverage

 If you’re not comfortable cancelling your policy and you want to maintain a certain amount of protection, you may want to consider switching to a lower level of coverage.
-So if you currently hold comprehensive car insurance, you could significantly reduce your premium by scaling back to a bare minimum policy.
+So if you currently hold comprehensive car insurance, you could find cheaper car insurance by scaling back to a bare minimum policy.
 While the liability section of the policy wouldn’t be used because your car is off the road, you’d still be covered for loss or damage due to fire and theft.

 However, there are downsides to this approach.
 First, the reduced level of coverage may not be sufficient for your needs, as there are still non-driving risks, such as storm and flood, that could cause costly damage to your vehicle.
 Second, if you’re still paying off a car loan, you’ll typically need to have comprehensive car insurance in place.